Appeals & Proration

 High Mileage Appeals

-If your vehicle averages at least 15,000 miles per year, it may qualify for a high mileage appeal.
-Each year, you must resubmit high mileage appeals to verify continued excessive driving.
-Documentation includes a copy of your annual inspection report from NCDMV, which records your mileage at the time of inspection.
+Each year, you must submit a high mileage appeal to verify the continued excessive driving.
+Documentation includes a copy of your annual inspection report, which records your mileage at the time of inspection.
 Your request must be received by the Tax Office within 30 days of the due date shown on the bill.

 You are taxed based on the street address that you provide to NCDMV when you register your vehicle.
 Please remember to change your address promptly with NCDMV.
 Contact the Tax Office for assistance if a correction is needed.